acolter/elections/dailykos/README.md

 ## Raw Data

-* gov_tidy.csv includes the data set from the from the Statewide Offices worksheet of the amended results workbook
+* gov_tidy.csv includes the data set from the Statewide Offices worksheet of the amended results workbook
 * ga_tidy.csv includes the data set from the from the Gen Assembly worksheet of the amended results workbook

 ## Script